eduvpn/documentation/SECURITY.md

 We do _not_ specify the `auth` OpenVPN configuration option as it is no longer used when using an AEAD cipher like `AES-256-GCM` and `tls-crypt`.

+**NOTE**: the `tls-cipher` option is only used with TLSv1.2.
+When a TLSv1.3 connection is established it is ignored.
+TLSv1.3 has a limited selection of algorithms that are all secure, no need to put any restriction on it.

+**NOTE**: vpn-user-portal >= 2.3.4 and vpn-server-node >= 2.2.4 add support for
+the `ECDSA` TLS cipher `TLS-ECDHE-ECDSA-WITH-AES-256-GCM-SHA384` to support ECDSA certificates on TLSv1.2 connections.
+It was already supported when a TLSv1.3 connection was used.

 ### TLS Crypt